 Several of the amino acids can only be obtained through our food, so if we are unaware, do not understand, or simply do not care about what we eat then we should not be surprised when our body goes absent without leave (A.W.O.L) on us.

-If we are not giving our body the essential building blocks necessary for good health, then we are at risk of making ourselves ill.
-By eating a variety of different foods this will ensure we get enough of each amino acid.
+If we are not giving our body the essential building blocks necessary for good health then we are at risk of making ourselves ill.
+By eating a variety of different foods will ensure we get enough of each amino acid.

 Sources Of Protein

 - pulses (such as peas, beans, and lentils)

 - rice, oats, and rye

 If you are vegetarian protein can be obtained by eating pulses, cereals, bread, potatoes, porridge, rice, and vegetables.

 The theory behind Free Radical aging does not account for all aging changes, but many believe it has a major impact on longevity.
 Aging occurs when cells are permanently damaged by continual attacks from free radicals.